 This data or information could be generated in many ways.
 Customer data is often generated via paper documents and forms, or from electronic forms.
 Likewise, emails between client and business contribute to a client’s records.
 If there is a trail of information, there is data – and that needs to be protected.

-Stage 2 – Secure information storage and archiving
+Stage 2 – Secure information storage

 Once the data or information has been generated it can be stored in many forms.
 Intelligent information management dictates that a priority for your data is its security.
 There are three core options you should consider when storing your information, ensuring data security.
 It is important to evaluate each when looking to protect your confidential records.